loveencounterflow/coffeelibre/README.md

 JavaScript macros for AOO are run inside the [Rhino VM](https://www.mozilla.org/rhino/).
-Now there's a slight chance this choice may be made an option: Not only is there [DynJS](http://dynjs.org/), "an ECMAScript runtime for the JVM", there's [Nodyn](http://nodyn.io/), too, which describes itself as  "a node.js compatible framework, running on the JVM powered by the DynJS Javascript runtime running under vert.x - the polyglot application platform and event bus".
+Now there's a slight chance this choice may be made an option: Not only is there [DynJS](http://dynjs.org/), "an ECMAScript runtime for the JVM", there's [Nodyn](http://nodyn.io/), too, which describes itself as "a node.js compatible framework, running on the JVM powered by the DynJS Javascript runtime running under vert.x—the polyglot application platform and event bus".
 People who are crazy / stupid enough to think seriously about forking AOO / writing an office suite / a spreadsheet application / a **glorified multidimensional cellular automaton for numbers and texts that allows for alternative grid and graph layouts such as triangular and polar grids** (which is what i'd suggest to implement using